 Online resources, such as the library's catalog, access to subject-specific LibGuides, e-books, streaming video collections, and 46 online databases are also available for searching professional literature.
 Resources are accessible via links posted on MyCampus and Canvas.
 Students may also borrow print resources with the presentation of a student ID badge.
 Academic and professional books may be checked out for a period of two weeks, unless stated otherwise.
 Reference books are not circulated and may not be checked out.

 To avoid delays with registration, grades or transcript requests, students need to ensure that they have no overdue materials or fines.
-The Library Loan Policy can be found on MyCampus under https://mycampus.baptistu.edu/ICS/Learning ResourcesLibrary/Library Resources.jnz?portlet=Handouts
+The Library Loan Policy can be found on MyCampus under Library.